Roads to Koktebel

 Roads to Koktebel (Коктебель) is a 2003 Russian adventure drama film directed by Boris Khlebnikov and Aleksey Popogrebskiy.

 Plot

-A Boy with his Father go to the sea.
+A boy with his father go to the sea.
 They come in a freight car in the trucker's cabin.
 They go from house to house, by forest, by field.
 In Moscow they have nothing left.
 And there, by the sea is hope of a new happy life beginning.
-For the Father, the road is an attempt to regain faith in himself, and the friendship and trust of his son.
-The Boy's target objective is the Koktebel village, where in the hills near the sea a wind is constantly blowing, where the albatross soars.
+For the father, the road is an attempt to regain faith in himself, and the friendship and trust of his son.
+The boy's target objective is the Koktebel village, in Crimea, where in the hills near the sea a wind is constantly blowing, where the albatross soars.